Strata Document Review – Condos and Townhomes in Victoria, BC

 Strata Plan

 A strata plan is the official plan of the strata-titled property.
-It is registered at the Land Title Office and shows boundaries of each strata lots (i.e. condo, townhome, bare land), unit entitlements, common property and limited common property.
+It is registered at the Land Title and Survey Authority and shows boundaries of each strata lots (i.e. condo, townhome, bare land), unit entitlements, common property and limited common property.
 It is important to ask yourself the following questions when reviewing the strata plan of a condo or townhome you are considering buying:

 • Do you have the filed copy of the strata plan?
 If you are purchasing something that is not yet built the plan may not be registered yet.

-• What type of strata is it i.e. Building strata plan or bare land?
+• What type of strata is it i.e. strata plan or bare land strata plan?

 • Are there any easements, restrictive covenants or right of ways that would affect your decision to purchase?
 This may be more relevant in the case of a bare land strata.

-• Does the physical layout of the condo or townhome you are wanting to buy match the “strata lot” description on the strata plan?
+• Does the physical layout of the condo or townhome you intend to buy match the “strata lot” depiction on the strata plan?

 • Does the condo or townhome you are considering have designated common property, or limited common property that may affect your buying decision?
 E.g. is the patio or parking limited common property vs part of the strata lot.